costquestassociates/cqazapi-pytools/README.md

 git submodule add https://github.com/costquestassociates/cqazapi-pytools
 ```

 Then you can use it via an import.
-After that, you can access the functions after instantiating the class.
+You can  then access the functions after instantiating the class.
 ```python
 import importlib
 cqpt = importlib.import_module("cqazapi-pytools")